Click to tweet

 New law school grad?
 Here are 5 Things to do After the Bar Exam to Help You Get A Job via @SpecialCounsel http://spclcn.sl/2a8HBOA #legaljob

 You’ve put down your metaphorical pencil and taken a deep breath.
 The hard part is over; you’ve finished the bar exam.
+Before you worry about how to get a job after the bar exam, first take a second to think through the last few weeks.
 Perhaps you’re now feeling a curious sense of being let down; despite all of the hard work you’ve put in for the last few years, the innumerable hours of study, the isolation as you’ve focused your time and energy on reaching this point, you now face the realization that it is completely out of your hands.
 All you can do now is wait for the results.

 Regardless of whether you have a job in hand or need to get back to job hunting, for the sake of your sanity and blood pressure you just need to take a step back and breathe.
 Nothing you can do now is going to affect your result so resist all temptation to post mortem your exam experience.
 Avoid discussions with colleagues and friends about their experiences and do your best to avoid obsessing about your results.
 Go home, pack up your study materials, and do your best to apply the old maxim “out of sight, out of mind.”

 Now it’s time to take that break that you’ve probably been anticipating.
+Do not feel guilty about taking a minute to slow down before trying to get a job after the bar exam.
 Catch up on your sleep, hit your local watering hole, do those things that normal people do when they have some time free.
 Whether you feel it or not, your work and study habits over the past few months have put a significant amount of stress on your systems.
 Now you need to give yourself a chance to recover.

 Whether its two weeks enjoying the sun and sand in a tropical paradise, or a long weekend camping in the woods, find that happy place and decompress.
 Reconnect with friends who you’ve been avoiding for the past few months, refresh your relationship with your loved ones, remind your partner why you fell in love in the first place.
 Find your center and gather your energy as you move forward with your life.
 Maintaining a positive outlook also means acknowledging you’ve now reached what will likely be your last opportunity for an extended summer break for a long time as you begin that career you have worked so long and hard to achieve.